Code Switching or Code Mixing

 Code switching is a common occurrence with bilinguals so you might want to think again if you think your child is confused.
 There are many reasons for code-switching or language mixing.
-The following is a guest post written by Karin Waldhauser, mother of bilingual twins originally from New Zealand, living in Switzerland.

-What is code switching?
+What is Code Switching?

 Recently, while speaking with some other German-learning friends, we had a laugh about the way we sometimes insert a word from one language when we’re speaking in the other.

 This happens particularly when talking with someone else who knows both languages.
 Sometimes code switching is more a case of ‘borrowing’ because we just don’t know the word.
 Other times it’s a case of one language having a more fitting word than the other, or it’s just a word that’s an integral part of the local lexicon.